 Study shows, renewable energy has potential to infuse state’s economy with 6,800 jobs

-Environment Michigan has released a report calling for 20% of the state's energy to come from renewable sources by 2015, twice the state's goal.
-It also quantifies how a $225 million per year investment into renewable energy and energy efficiency could generate jobs and otherwise boost Michigan's economy.
+Environment Michigan has released a report calling for 20% of the state’s energy to come from renewable sources by 2015, twice what a report generated by the state calls for.
+It also quantifies how a $225 million per year investment into renewable energy and energy efficiency could generate jobs and otherwise boost Michigan’s economy.

 Excerpt: